aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

         ~/environment/amazon-comprehend-medical-fhir-integration/test-data/master-patient-data/patient-bundle.json
     ```

-The output would be similar to the screenshot below. **Copy the output in a notepad to use in later step.**
+The output would be similar to the screenshot below.

 ![CM Integration](images/part-2-image-2.png)

-1. Go to **resources** folder under **amazon-comprehend-medical-fhir-integration** from the left navigation pane.

-1. Open the file post-test-data.sh in the editor under resources.Enable wrap lines from the “View” menu option to have a better view.

-**Replace the API_END_POINT with the value generated in Part 1 of the workshop.
-Also replace the ID TOKEN with the copied and saved token value from Part 1 of the workshop.**

-**Save the updated file post-test-data.sh (File→Save menu item) before running the next step.**
+<span style="background-color: #FFFF00">**Copy the output to a notepad or editor of your choice to use in later step.**</span>

 1. Change the terminal directory by running following command: